 Dr Klaus Meiners: MSc, PhD

-- An integrated study of Antarctic land-fast sea ice physical and biological processes (#4298)
+Integrated observations of Antarctic land-fast sea ice physical and biological processes during the spring transition (#4546)

-- Member of the Scientific Committee on Oceanic Research — Biogeochemical Exchange Processes at the Sea-Ice Interfaces (BEPSII) expert group.
+- Member of the Scientific Committee on Antarctic Research (SCAR) — Biogeochemical Exchange Processes at the Sea-Ice Interfaces (BEPSII) expert group

 - Measuring algae in the fast ice (research blog 2015–16)

 - Position Analysis: Antarctic sea ice and climate change 2014